GTI231/Tinypng-Image-Optimiztion/README.md

 # Tinypng-Image-Optimiztion
-This Repository uses the Tinypng APIto optimize  images.
+This Repository uses the Tinypng API to optimize  images.